 i.
-A profit-making approved private school for the disabled shall submit a copy of the Internal Revenue Service (IRS) tax return; and ii.
-A non-profit approved private school for the disabled shall submit a copy of IRS form 990.
+A profit-making approved private school for students with disabilities shall submit a copy of the Internal Revenue Service (IRS) tax return; and ii.
+A non-profit approved private school for students with disabilities shall submit a copy of IRS form 990.

-20. An approved private school for the disabled shall maintain all pertinent financial record(s) for a period of seven years after the November 1 due date of the audit.
+20. An approved private school for students with disabilities shall maintain all pertinent financial record(s) for a period of seven years after the November 1 due date of the audit.

-21. A non-profit entity that has chosen to cease operations as a non-profit private school for the disabled shall distribute its accumulated public school placement restricted working capital fund to each sending district board of education that had enrolled students during the private school's last five years of operation.
+21. A non-profit entity that has chosen to cease operations as a non-profit private school for students with disabilities shall distribute its accumulated public school placement restricted working capital fund to each sending district board of education that had enrolled students during the private school's last five years of operation.